ibrahimrehman1/verilog/README.md

 - It is a parallel language and easier than VHDL.
 Case-sensitive and similar to C-language.
 - HDLs have notion of time i.e. gate delays etc.
 - extension is '.v'

+## Levels of Abstraction:
-- Verilog supports 4 levels of abstraction i.e.
+Verilog supports 4 levels of abstraction i.e.
+- Switch level:
-    - Switch level: modules can be implemented in the form of switches.
+    - modules can be implemented in the form of switches.
 Here nmos and pmos are used as switches for design. e.g. mos_name instance_name(outputs, inputs)
+- Gate level:
-    - Gate level: modules are implemented in the form of gates.
+    - modules are implemented in the form of gates.
 It is the lowest form of abstraction.
 Basic logic gates are available i.e. and, or, not, etc. e.g. primitive_name instance_name(outputs, inputs)
-    - Data flow level: Register transfer level.
+- Data flow level:
+    - Register transfer level.
 Module is defined by specifying the data flow.
 Design is implemented using continuous assignments, which are concurrent in nature. e.g. assign z = x & y;
+- Behavioral level:
-    - Behavioral level: highest level of abstraction in HDL.
+    - highest level of abstraction in HDL.
 System is defined by its behavior.
 Elements like system, blocks and tasks can be used.
 Two important constructs are initial and always.e.g.
 2*1 MUX
     ```
     always@(i0, i1, sel)
     begin